Home / LSA Students / Academics & Requirements / LSA Degrees & Requirements / Bachelor of Arts or Bachelor of Science (AB⁄BS) /

 - I took a course to fulfill the Upper-Level Writing Requirement but it isn't showing up on my record.
 How can I correct this?

-Verify that the course was an approved ULWR course during the term you selected it by selecting the advanced search function in the online Course Guide and then "upper-level writing" under the "Other Requirements/Groupings" feature.
-If the course does not appear on this list, Qit was not an approved ULWR course and you will need to complete a course that is approved to fulfill the ULWR.
+Verify that the course was an approved ULWR course during the term you selected it by performing a search using the online Course Guide.
+In the Search Criteria under Skill Required check Upper Level Writing (ULWR).
+If the course does not appear on this list, it was not an approved ULWR course and you will need to complete a course that is approved to fulfill the ULWR.

 - I just can't fit an approved Upper-Level Writing Requirement class in my schedule.
 What do I do?

-If you have at least 100 credits toward graduation, you may request the approval of the Sweetland Writing Center to use an otherwise unapproved course at UM to fulfill your Upper-Level Writing Requirement by submitting an Individual Arrangement Petition before the third week of classes.
+If you have at least 100 credits toward graduation, you may request the approval of the Sweetland Center for Writing to use an otherwise unapproved course at U-M to satisfy your Upper-Level Writing Requirement by submitting an Individual Arrangement Petition before the third week of classes.

 - Undergraduate Application